With ideas of luck, leprechauns, rainbows, and gold, it's easy to get students excited about St. Patrick's Day.

 A limerick is a five line poem.
 Lines one, two and five rhyme and each line has 9 syllables.
 Lines three and four rhyme and each line has 5 syllables.
 Limericks have a clever ending and often use word play.

 Wixie includes a Poetry-Limerick template you can use to guide student writing.
-You can find and assign this activity by browsing the March Month-by-Month folder at your Activities tab or by typing "poetry" in the search field.
+You can find and assign this activity by typing "poetry" or "limerick" in the search field at the Wixie home page.

 Tell Leprechaun Stories